Kay's Copy

 • Jesus was God’s plan from the very beginning.

-• Jesus- God with skin on, walked on earth to show the way to the Father.
+• Jesus- God with skin on, walked on earth to show us what God is like and how to know Him.

 • Jesus- overcame death (the end result of sin) by resurrecting 3 days after his death on the cross.